Code-With-Abdul-67/Net-Switch/README.md

 <h2>After running the script, you'll be presented with a simple menu to interact with:</h4>

-Start Monitor Mode: Enable monitor mode for the selected network interface.
+> Start Monitor Mode: Enable monitor mode for the selected network interface.

-Stop Monitor Mode: Switch the interface back to managed mode.
+> Stop Monitor Mode: Switch the interface back to managed mode.

-Show Adapter Status: Display detailed status of the selected network interface.
+> Show Adapter Status: Display detailed status of the selected network interface.

-Change Adapter: Allows you to choose another network adapter.
+> Change Adapter: Allows you to choose another network adapter.

 Exit: Exit the script.

 <h2>Example Workflow:</h2>

-The script will first prompt you to select an interface from a list of available ones.
+> The script will first prompt you to select an interface from a list of available ones.

-Then, you can choose whether to enable monitor mode or disable it.
+> Then, you can choose whether to enable monitor mode or disable it.

-You can check the status of the selected interface (e.g., mode, IP address, etc.) at any time.
+> You can check the status of the selected interface (e.g., mode, IP address, etc.) at any time.

-You can exit the tool when done or switch to a different interface.
+> You can exit the tool when done or switch to a different interface.

-<h2>Script Details</h2>

-Sudo Authentication: The script asks for the sudo password only once at the beginning, avoiding repeated prompts.

-Interface Mode Checking: The script automatically checks if the selected interface supports monitor mode before attempting to switch.

-Color-Coded Output: Output is color-coded for clarity:

-Green: Success or confirmation messages.

-Yellow: Warnings and status updates.

-Red: Errors or invalid actions.

-Cyan: General informational messages.

 <h2>Contributing</h2>